ielab/ielab.github.io/_tutorials/economic-hci.md

 <h2>References</h2>
 <p>[1] Kumaripaba Athukorala, Antti Oulasvirta, Dorota Glowacka, Jilles Vreeken, and Giulio Jacucci.
 2014.
 Narrow or Broad?: Estimating Subjective Specificity in Exploratory Search.
 In Proc. of the 23rd ACM CIKM.
 819–828.
 <p>[2] Leif.
 Azzopardi.
-2011.
-The economics in interactive information retrieval.
-In Proc. of SIGIR.
+2011. <a href="/publications/pdfs/azzopardi2011economics.pdf">The economics in interactive information retrieval.</a> In Proc. of SIGIR.
 ACM, 15–24.
 <p>[3] Leif.
 Azzopardi.
-2014.
-Modelling Interaction with Economic Models of Search.
-In Proc. of SIGIR.
+2014. <a href="/publications/pdfs/azzopardi2014economics.pdf">Modelling Interaction with Economic Models of Search.</a> In Proc. of SIGIR.
 3–12.
 <p>[4] Leif Azzopardi.
 2017.
 Building Cost-Benefit Models of Information Interactions.
 In Proceedings of the 2017 Conference on
 Conference Human Information Interaction and Retrieval (CHIIR ’17).
 425–428.
 <p>[5] Leif Azzopardi and Guido Zuccon.
-2015.
-An Analysis of Theories of Search and Search Behavior.
-In Proceedings of the 2015
+2015. <a href="/publications/pdfs/azzopardi2015search_theory.pdf">An Analysis of Theories of Search and Search Behavior.</a> In Proceedings of the 2015
 International Conference on The Theory of Information Retrieval (ICTIR ’15).
 81–90.
 <p>[6] Leif Azzopardi and Guido Zuccon.
-2016.
-An Analysis of the Cost and Benefit of Search Interactions.
-In Proceedings of the
+2016. <a href="/publications/pdfs/azzopardi2016cost_benefit.pdf">An Analysis of the Cost and Benefit of Search Interactions.</a> In Proceedings of the
 2016 ACM International Conference on the Theory of Information Retrieval (ICTIR ’16).
 59–68.
 <p>[7] Leif Azzopardi and Guido Zuccon.
-2016.
-Two Scrolls or One Click: A Cost Model for Browsing Search Results.
+2016. <a href="/publications/pdfs/azzopardi2016scroll_cost_model.pdf">Two Scrolls or One Click: A Cost Model for Browsing Search Results.</a> European Conference of Information Retrieval
 <p>[8] Leif Azzopardi and Guido Zuccon.
 2018.
 Computational Interaction.
 Oxford University Press, Chapter Economics models
 of interaction: a tutorial on modeling interaction using economics.
 <p>[9] Eric L Charnov.
 1976.
 Optimal foraging: attack strategy of a mantid.
 The American Naturalist 110, 971 (1976), 141–151.